-Might we cooperate with them?
-Should produce economies of scale...
+Might we cooperate with them and other communities in NM?
+Should produce economies of scale

 Wind data for the USA

 - NM is blessed with quality resources - Wind and Solar average well ... the combined duty cycle is more than either separately